Undergraduate Internships

 Throughout the semester, students will consider not only how interviews help explore the past, but also how people actively construct meaning in the present through memory, narrative, and dialogue.

-Example: SOHP 2026 Spring MacDonald
+Example: SOHP Fall 2026 Internship MacDonald

 • Describe your interest in oral history